 - If the registered owner has recently died.
 This makes future arrangements easier if there is a living registered owner

 The council must obey the law relating to ownership of graves and burials.

-The Department for Constitutional Affairs (now MoJ responsibility) issued its document entitled Guide for Burial Ground Managers in 2005.
+The Department for Constitutional Affairs (now Ministry of Justice) issued its document entitled Guide for Burial Ground Managers in 2005.
 This document was drafted under the scrutiny of the Burial and Cremation Advisory Group at which all funeral industry organisations are represented.